The oldest longevity intervention in the book, and what we now know about it

 What the CALERIE Trial Actually Showed

-The CALERIE trial (Comprehensive Assessment of Long-Term Effects of Reducing Intake of Energy) is the most rigorous human study of caloric restriction to date.
-Funded by the National Institute on Aging, it randomized 218 healthy, non-obese adults aged 21-51 to either a 25% calorie reduction or normal eating for two years.
+The CALERIE trial is the most rigorous human study of caloric restriction to date.
+CALERIE, also known as the Comprehensive Assessment of Long-Term Effects of Reducing Intake of Energy, randomized 218 healthy, non-obese adults aged 21-51 to either a 25% calorie reduction or normal eating for two years.
+The study was funded by the National Institute on Aging.

 The Reality of Achieving CR